-For tonight's Kiddush, recite Askinu se'udasa (the Yom Tov version), borei pri hagafen, mekadesh Yisroel vehazemanim-do not recite leisheiv basukkah-and then shehechiyanu.
-(This blessing is required because Shemini Atzeres is an independent Yom Tov, distinct from the preceding days of Sukkos.
-If you mentioned Sukkos (or another Yom Tov) instead, did a Shabbos Kiddush or forgot to recite shehechiyanu, see the chart at the end of the booklet.
+We do not recite leisheiv basukkah.
+We then recite Shehechiyanu.
+This blessing is required because Shemini Atzeres is an independent Yom Tov, distinct from the preceding days of Sukkos.
+If you mentioned Sukkos (or another Yom Tov) instead, did a Shabbos Kiddush or forgot to recite Shehechiyanu, see the chart at the end of the booklet.

-If a woman recites Kiddush, she should not recite the shehechiyanu blessing-provided she already recited it that evening, at candle lighting.
+If a woman recites Kiddush, she should not recite the Shehechiyanu blessing-provided she already recited it that evening, at candle-lighting.